warden-protocol/wardenprotocol/docs/docs/learn/glossary.md

 ## SpaceWard

 SpaceWard is an [Omnichain Application](#omnichain-application) functioning as the front-end interface for Warden.
-It provides a user-friendly platform where you can create [Spaces](#space), manage wallets and [intents](#intent), and interact with decentralized applications (dApps) and other components of the Web3 ecosystem.
+It provides a user-friendly platform where you can create [Spaces](#space), manage wallets and [Intents](#intent), and interact with decentralized applications (dApps) and other components of the Web3 ecosystem.

 Learn more: [Help Center](/help-center/introduction)